MENU

 Under the charter, the universities pledge to adopt responsible investment guidelines that follow recognized standards, such as the UN-supported Principles of Responsible Investment.

-SFU JOINS INTERNATIONAL SUSTAINABLE CAMPUS NETWORK
+SFU is part of the INTERNATIONAL SUSTAINABLE CAMPUS NETWORK

 SFU is a member of the International Sustainable Campus Network, a global network of nearly 100 higher education institutions in 30 countries.
 Network institutions work collaboratively to increase sustainability best practices in their campus operations, research and teaching.